jensonp/project-steam-engine/backend-deep-dive-fixed.md

 const game = await steamService.getAppDetails(appId);
 ```

-This calls the Steam Store API (`/appdetails?appids=730&cc=us&l=en`).
-Unlike the Web API methods, `getAppDetails` returns `null` on failure (rather than throwing).
+This calls the Steam Store API (`/​appdetails?appids=730&cc=us&l=en`).
+Unlike the Web API methods, `get​App​Details` returns `null` on failure (rather than throwing).
 This is because Store API failures are non-exceptional — games can be delisted, region-locked, or the endpoint may be temporarily rate-limited.

 **Step 3** — Null check: